Alexis-Fauxbaton/Financial-Predictions/README.md

 # Financial-Predictions

 This project aims at developing a framework in which one could use ML algorithms to create new indicators for financial markets and backtest their strategies.
+Developing a successful ML based trading agent is also the goal of this project.

 On the TODO list:
   - Split different sections of the project (RL / strategy based live trading agents / Data processing / Supervised techniques / etc) and rewrite sections that need refactoring